-With continuous self-auditing, you can build a proactive environment where everyone does their jobs safely.
+With continuous self-auditing, you can build a proactive environment that keeps everyone onsite safe.

 Exploring your worksite in 3D is interesting, but there’s so much more beneath the surface, There’s actionable data to be had that makes your day-to-day easier and more efficient.
 This is how ROI funnels in.

-The Propeller Platform comes locked and loaded with an industry-relevant toolbox.
-Post-survey, you’re not just receiving a aerially captured replica of your site, you’re gaining a whole new layer of visibility into your material movement.
+Post-survey, you’re not just receiving an aerially captured replica of your site.
+You’re gaining a whole new layer of visibility into your material movement.

-In the platform, you can edit terrain to remove inaccuracies or obstructions if you’re dealing with thick vegetation or foilage—correcting the visual appearance to breach a new level of layer of accuracy.
+Look for drone software that allows you to clean up terrain to remove inaccuracies or obstructions if you’re dealing with thick vegetation or foliage—correcting the visual appearance to breach a new level of layer of accuracy.

-Once you’ve removed all the features diluting your vantage point, it’s time to measure your material movement.
-In just a few clicks, you’ll be well on your way to stockpile, blast, or compaction analysis.
+Once you’ve removed all the features obscuring your vantage point, it’s time to measure your material movement.
+In just a few clicks, you should be well on your way to earthwork analysis.

 On-screen calculators and analysis tools make measuring volumes, surface areas, road grades, elevations, cross-sections, and cut/fill a piece of cake.

 Almost always, disputes arise from ambiguity.
-Someone fails to relay a critical piece of information and the effects trickle down through the worksite network.
+Someone fails to relay a critical piece of information and the effects trickle down throughout the project.

-Of course, there’s other common instigators outside of miscommunication—noncompliance, unrealistic (sometimes impossible) expectations, insufficient documentation, and so on.
+Of course, there are other common instigators besides miscommunication—noncompliance, unrealistic expectations, insufficient documentation, and so on.

-There’s a trickle-down quality to the benefits of 3D drone-powered renderings.
-If you can track site progress between flyovers and tangibly communicate that progress with the individuals who care, then project-related disputes will occur less frequently—less ambiguity, fewer gray areas.
+There’s a trickle-down quality to the benefits of 3D drone maps.
+If you can track site progress between flyovers and clearly communicate that progress to the people who need to know, then project-related disputes will occur less frequently.

-For example, if there’s a question of where a water line should go or how much dirt you’ve excavated, you have all that information a resolution demands at your fingertips.
-Blount Contracting uses the cross-section comparison tool for disputes like this.
+For example, if there’s a question of where a water line should go, or how much dirt you’ve excavated, you have all that information you need at your fingertips.
+Blount Contracting uses the cross-section measurements for disputes like this.

 A successful project depends on consistently getting the right (accurate and up-to-date) information in front of the right people.
 Your ideal drone survey software should make it easy to export everything from measurements and reports to the raw data itself.

 If you haven’t had the ah-ha moment yet, that’s okay.
 It’s a big decision, and every big decision should be coupled with a clear path to financial or operational gains.

-When we add up each of the nine things above and consider how they function together, what we get is a one-stop-shop worksite management platform.
-Propeller is an integrated approach to managing your progress, your project, and your people.
+When we add up each of the nine things above and consider how they function together.
+What we arrive at is a one-stop-shop worksite management platform.
+An integrated approach to managing your progress, your project, and your people.

-All of our customers tell us a similar story—tight deadlines debilitated by data gaps, unreliable processing, disparate teams with communication silos.
-And then, they tell us about what life’s like after making the leap to Propeller.
+All of our customers tell us a similar story before they embraced drones—tight deadlines debilitated by data gaps, unreliable surveying schedules, disparate teams with communication silos.

-It usually goes like this: “If I were on a jobsite where we didn’t have Propeller, it’d be a lot less convenient and it’d take a lot more time to do things.
-The bird’s-eye view gives you a really good perspective of what’s on the jobsite [ . . .] and it gives you a perspective that you wouldn’t have if you were standing on the jobsite looking at things,” according to Field Engineer, Maggie Porter, at Hensel Phelps.
+“If I were on a jobsite where we didn’t have Propeller, it’d be a lot less convenient and it’d take a lot more time to do things.
+The bird’s-eye view gives you a really good perspective of what’s on the jobsite [ . . .] and it gives you a perspective that you wouldn’t have if you were standing on the jobsite looking at things,” said Field Engineer, Maggie Porter, at Hensel Phelps.